-In addition to sourcing a precision 1PPS timing reference and an IRIG-B time code output, your Tycho Frequency Reference includes a serial and network port.
+In addition to sourcing a precision 1PPS timing reference and an IRIG-B timecode output, your Tycho GPS Frequency Reference includes a network and serial port.
 The Tycho can be managed via the network port or a local console on the RS-232 serial port.
 See Chapter 3 - Control and Status Commands for more information.